ayushxx7/ayush-mandowara-blog/content/DeepLearning/03-Backpropagation.md

 ## Why do we call it backpropagation
 We propagate the gradients in a backward direction starting from the output layer

+# Gradient Descent - Detailed Solution for 3 layers having 2 neurons each

+# Stochastic Gradient Descent - SGD

+## What is SGD and why is it used
+- For updating weights and biases using plain backpropagation, you have to scan through the entire data set to make a single update to the weights.
+- This is computationally very expensive  for large datasets.
+- Thus, you use multiple batches (or mini-batches) of data points, compute the average gradient for a batch, and update the weights based on that gradient.
+- But there is a danger in doing this - you are making weight updates based only on gradients computed for small batches, not the entire training set.
+- Thus, you make multiple passes through the entire training set using epochs.
+- An epoch is one pass through the entire training set, and you use multiple epochs (typically 10, 20, 50, 100 etc.) while training.
+- In each epoch, you reshuffle all the data points, divide the reshuffled set into m batches, and update weights based on gradient of each batch.

+This training technique is called *stochastic gradient descent*, commonly a\betareviated as *SGD*.

+## Algorithm
+for epoch in 1 to L:
+  randomize-data
+  num_batches = n/m
+  for batch in num_batches:
+    - compute gradient for each input in batch ($\text{batch}_{i-1}*m, \text{batch}_i*m$)
+    - average gradient $\triangledown w = \frac{\text{(sum of gradient)}\triangledown w}{m}$
+    - average gradient $\triangledown b = \frac{\text{(sum of gradient)}\triangledown b}{m}$
+    - $w = w - \lambda \triangledown w$
+    - $b = b - \lambda \triangledown b$

+## SGD Training Procedure
+- You specify the number of epochs (typical values are 10, 20, 50, 100 etc.) - more epochs require more computational power
+- You specify the number of batches m (typical values are 32, 64, 128, etc.)
+- At the start of each epoch, the data set is reshuffled and divided into m batches.
+- The average gradient of each batch is then used to make a weight update.
+- The training is complete at the end of all the epochs

+## Questions
+**Consider a dataset of 1,00,000 data points.
+You decide to perform a mini batch/ stochastic gradient descent with the batch size of 50.
+How many batches will be there?**
+- 2000
+- number of batches = n/m = 1,00,000 / 50

+**Consider a dataset of 1,00,000 data points.
+You decide to perform a mini batch/ stochastic gradient descent with the batch size of 50 and for 3 epochs.
+How many updates will you make at the end of 3 epochs?**
+- 6000
+- You make number of epochs X number of mini batch updates = 3 x 2000 = 6000

+## Advantages of SGD
+- fast
+- reaches global minima

+## Exploration and Exploitation
+- To avoid the problem of getting stuck at a local optimum, you need to strike a balance between exploration and exploitation.
+- Exploration means that you try to minimise the loss function with different starting points of W and b , i.e., you initialise W and b with different values.
+- On the other hand, exploitation means that you try to reach the global minima starting from a particular W and b and do not explore the terrain at all.
+- That might lead you to the lowest point locally, but not the necessarily the global minimum.